mayankkamboj47/minigit/README.md

 npm run ct # compile and test both
 ```

-You can try experimenting the code on this repository itself (much like git).
-Run `node ./main.js .`, and it will create
-a `./backups` folder with a current snapshot of the repository.
+You can try experimenting to use the version control program on the source code itself (much like git).
+Run `node ./main.js .`, and it will create a `./backups` folder with a current snapshot of the repository.
 This snapshot is stored as a json file.
 The '.ignore' file is used to ignore files and folders.